techinessoverloaded/iOSAppDevBasics/optuples.md

 false
 ```

+Tuple is a compound type which does not conform to the `Sequence` protocol and hence, it cannot be traversed using a loop.
+Two tuples can be compared with each other using `==` and other comparison operators when they have the same number of elements with exactly matching types in the same order.
+However, this comparison can be done only when the tuples contain no more than 6 elements due to the implementation difficulties mentioned [here](https://github.com/apple/swift-evolution/blob/master/proposals/0015-tuple-comparison-operators.md).

 ### Optionals
 `Optional` is a Data Type which is used in situations where either there can be a Value or there can be no Value at all.
 When there is no value, it is represented as `nil` (Just like `NULL` in **C/C++** or like `null` in **Java**.
 But `nil` is not a Pointer as in other languages). `nil` can be assigned only to variables/constants of `Optional` type.